Quick Start Guide

 TRACER_RATIO

 refers to the proportion of traces that are exported through sampling.
-It ranges between 0 to 1.
+It ranges between 0 and 1.
 By default, this ratio is set to 1, meaning all traces are exported.

 Open gofr-tracer and search by TraceID (correlationID) to see the trace.